 “We’re gonna start the show in five minutes,” Riley announced, interrupting dozens of interesting conversations to confirm the night’s events.
 “I can already tell you’re gonna be a great crowd, so grab a drink, and be sure to tip your bartender!” he added before deafening feedback from the microphone sliding out of his hand and hitting the floor.

-Reports show grumbles of protest followed Riley as he made his way around the bar, unplugging arcade games and draping a curtain over the dart boards.
+Reports indicate grumbles of protest followed Riley as he made his way around the bar, unplugging arcade games and draping a curtain over the dart boards.

-Stacey Madison, at Magner’s “three or more nights a week for the last six years,” was one of the few patrons that took a seat in an empty row of chairs up front.
+Stacey Madison, who can be found at Magner’s “three or more nights a week for the last six years,” was one of the few patrons that took a seat in an empty row of chairs up front.